 Claims brought under the policy may be settled out of court prior to the initiation of suit, or suits may be settled prior to trial but only with the written consent of the insured or, upon rare occasions, as directed by the UAMS Professional Liability Insurance and Claims Committee.

-The FGP Risk Management and Prevention Department encourages any physician to freely communicate any concerns regarding the care and treatment of a patient including unexpected outcomes, errors, or any medical/legal event.
+The Office of General Counsel Insurance and Claims Management encourages any physician to freely communicate any concerns regarding the care and treatment of a patient including unexpected outcomes, errors, or any medical/legal event.
 If you have reason to believe a malpractice claim might occur due to some event, REPORT IT.
-The phone number for the Department of Risk Management & Prevention is 614-2077 or 614-2082.
+The phone number for the Office of General Counsel Insurance and Claims Management is 614-2077 or 614-2082.
 Information you should have available includes the name of the patient, the medical record number, physicians involved, and the nature of the event causing concern.

-In the event you receive a letter threatening suit or suit papers, you should contact the Department of Risk Management immediately.
-In the event you are served with suit papers, you will have only twenty (20) days in which to have an Answer filed with the court hence, time is of the essence.
+In the event you receive a letter threatening suit or suit papers, you should contact the Office of General Counsel Insurance and Claims Management immediately.
+In the event you are served with suit papers, you will have only twenty (20) days in which to have an Answer filed with the court.
+Hence, time is of the essence.